Troubleshooting your iOS App Protection

 Due to the security features applied by App Shield it is not possible to make any changes to the application after protection, for example, modifying the Build ID.

-Application rejected or protection failed due to unsupported Xcode version
+Application rejected or protection failed due to Xcode version not being supported

-Update your development machine Xcode to a version supported by App Shield, re-build the application, then re-submit the new xcarchive to App Shield for protection.
+Update your development machine Xcode to a version supported by App Shield, re-build the application, then re-submit the new xcarchive to XTD for protection.

 It is also important to ensure that all components (libraries, frameworks etc.) within the application are compiled with the same Xcode version as the main binary or an older one.